jasminndev/rent.car/README.md

 # 🚘 RentCar: Your Ultimate Car Rental Platform 🚘

+## 🇬🇧 English

-### Welcome to RentCar, a dynamic and innovative car rental platform that seamlessly integrates a Django REST Framework backend with a powerful Telegram bot, all unified by a single shared PostgreSQL database.
+####  Welcome to RentCar, a dynamic and innovative car rental platform that seamlessly integrates a Django REST Framework backend with a powerful Telegram bot, all unified by a single shared PostgreSQL database.
 Whether you're renting a car through the web or chatting with our bot, RentCar delivers a smooth, modern, and user-friendly experience.

 ### 🌟 Project Overview

-### RentCar is designed to simplify the car rental process by combining a robust web API with an interactive Telegram bot.
+#### RentCar is designed to simplify the car rental process by combining a robust web API with an interactive Telegram bot.
 From browsing available cars to completing a rental, users can interact with the platform through multiple channels, while admins enjoy full control over the system's features.
 The platform is built for scalability, real-time updates, and a delightful user experience.

 ---